 No existing Collaboration Software so far, is following our set of principles, which means that they risk the introduction of more sub-optimisation in a company, or just continue with the same level of sub-optimising.

-Of course Collaboration Software can be helpful in collaboration over great distances, and in that way make the collaboration possible, as if the team members or team of teams are close to each other, but then of course not to the better, only to the existing way of working in the company.
-Also to, or to structure the work so all team members can see their activities or the interdependencies between the teams.
+Of course, Collaboration Software can be helpful in collaboration over great distances, and in that way make the collaboration possible, as if the team members or team of teams are close to each other, but then of course not to the better, only to the existing way of working in the company.
+Also, to structure the work so all team members can see their activities or the interdependencies between the teams.

-Even though telephone and video conferencing as Collaboration Softwares make it easier, for companies spread at different locations, to have better collaboration today, they were not part of the Groupware that Dr. Ackoff meant.
+Even though telephone and video conferencing as Collaboration Software, make it easier for companies spread at different locations, to have better collaboration today, they were not part of the Groupware that Dr. Ackoff meant.
 And regarding other Collaboration Software, it is no proof that they will make collaboration easier.
-But, a video conference systems definitively are a step in the right direction, and when really high-quality transmission can be done in the future, the collaboration will be as close to reality as possible.
+But a video conference system definitively is a step in the right direction, and when really high-quality transmission can be done in the future, the collaboration will be as close to reality as possible.